Iceymann18777/metaco-javascript-client/README.md

 Installation - Browser
 ----------------------------------------------

-For the browser, we're providing a browserified version of the node-js library, you can found it in our [dist/ folder](https://github.com/MetacoSA/metaco-javascript-client/tree/master/dist)
+For the browser, we're providing a browserified version of the node-js library, you can find it in our [dist/ folder](https://github.com/MetacoSA/metaco-javascript-client/tree/master/dist)

 Usage
 ----------------------------------------------